lauris/awesome-scala/README.md

 * [Scaloid](https://github.com/pocorall/scaloid) - Less painful Android development with Scala.
 * [Macroid](https://github.com/macroid/macroid) - A modular functional UI language for Android.
 * [sbt-android-plugin](https://github.com/jberkel/android-plugin) - A sbt plugin for Android development in Scala.

+## Semantic Web

+*Scala libraries for interactions with the Web of Data, and other RDF tools*

+* [Banana-RDF](https://github.com/w3c/banana-rdf) - Scala-friendly abstractions for RDF and Linked Data technologies.
+Supports Jena, Sesame and native.

 # Contributing